Kashaan-M/blog/posts/run-python-script-from-inside-nodejs.md

 node app.js
 ```

+Go to your browser and type `localhost:5000` and hit Enter.

-After typing above command, check out the `dickens.docx` file and you will see it has changed!
+After you visit this URL in the browser, open the `dickens.docx` file again and you will see it has changed!

 Here I have created a very simple server to demonstrate how we can execute a sub process on the server side with Node JS.
 We can add more business logic and facilitate ourselves by using Express JS but that could be another blog post.